The Betsy

-The Betsy is a 1978 American romantic drama film directed by Daniel Petrie, from a screenplay by William Bast and Walter Bernstein, based on the 1971 novel of the same name by Harold Robbins.
+The Betsy is a 1978 American romantic drama film directed by Daniel Petrie, from a screenplay by William Bast and Walter Bernstein, based on the 1971 novel of the same title by Harold Robbins.
 It stars Laurence Olivier as a retired auto tycoon, with Robert Duvall, Katharine Ross, Tommy Lee Jones, and Jane Alexander in supporting roles.

 The film was theatrically released in the United States on February 9, 1978, by Allied Artists and United Artists.
 Robbins considered The Betsy the best movie adaptation of any of his works.

 Plot

-A fading family-owned automobile manufacturer and its owners pin their hopes for a return to profitability on a new model named for the great-granddaughter of the firm's founder.
+A Detroit automotive conglomerate has fallen on tough times, particularly as an automobile manufacturer.
+While the aging Loren Hardeman Sr. remains the titular head of the company, his grandson Loren Hardeman III runs the company as President.
+Under his guidance the business has diversified, but while III sees the automobile division as having dwindling value, Hardeman Sr still desires to see the company reinvigorate itself (and vicariously, himself).

-The aging Loren Hardeman Sr. remains the titular head of a Detroit automotive conglomerate.
-(An obvious parallel exists between this fictional character and that of Henry Ford.)
-His grandson, Loren Hardeman III, now runs the company as president, but has diversified into other fields and is concerned that the auto division is not as lucrative as it once was and might even need to be eliminated.
+Hardeman Sr. decides that the company needs to invest in a new model of car, a ground-breaking fuel-efficient car named for his great-granddaughter; "Betsy".
+To achieve this goal he engages Angelo Perino, a racing driver, to design and bring the car to fruition.

-A young auto racer, Angelo Perino, has been secretly commissioned to develop a groundbreaking fuel-efficient car.
-He juggles romantic relationships with a British royal, Lady Bobby Ayres, and the young Betsy, who is about to turn 21 and inherit a fortune, including the new car that her great-grandfather is naming in her honor.
+Perino is immediately drawn into both the feud between duelling visions for the future of the company, and intertwining romantic relationships with both the young Betsy, soon to turn 21 and come into her inheritance, and Lady Bobby Ayres who is the mistress of Hardeman III.

-Loren Hardeman III bitterly despises Hardeman Sr., who once carried on an affair with Loren's mother.
-The older Hardeman is not the man he used to be, but he is not ready to step aside forever.
+The feud between Hardeman Sr. and Hardeman III is made more complex by the Hardeman III’s knowledge that Sr. had an affair with his mother.